ruwanvm/cloud-assignment-poc/task-3/README.md

 > Assume `targetCPUUtilizationPercentage` as the Metric.
 We can use complex metrics with Metrics Server deployment
 ----------------------------------
 ## Keep Pgsql DB credentials
-* Pgsql credentials are stored in a Kubernetes secret (refer )
+* Pgsql credentials are stored in a Kubernetes secret
 >* Refer `pgsql-secret.yml` definition for secret deployment
 >* Secret values are exposed as Environment variables to `php` and `pgsql` deployments
 >```